 - Cut the leeks into long thin strips.
 Heat the butter in a pan and gently cook the leek strips for 2 minutes.

 - Add the carrots and baby marrows and cook for 6 minutes.
 Add the garlic and cook for a further minute.

-- Add the green beans, the KNORR Vegetable Stock Pot and 125ml water to the pan and cook, stirring, for a minute or two, or until the beans are bright green and the contents of the stock pot have dissolved.
+- Add the green beans, vegetable stock and 125ml water to the pan and cook, stirring, for a minute or two, or until the beans are bright green and the contents of the stock pot have dissolved.
 Remove the pan from the heat.

 - Create a basil infusion by placing the olive oil and basil leaves in a blender and whizzing to create a smooth green oil.